jhumbug/generator-static-app-skeleton/README.md

 * [Browserify](http://browserify.org/) as it's dependency manager.
 * And several packages come pre-installed to help out with things (Bootstrap, jQuery, lodash, BrowserSync, Font Awesome and more)

-## Installation and Prerequisites
+## Prerequisites
-You'll need a few things to be able to run this.
-First being node and npm.
-Go here to start that whole process: https://nodejs.org/

-Next you'll want to install yeoman globally. `npm install yo -g`
+First, make sure you have [yeoman](http://yeoman.io/) installed globally. `npm install yo -g`

-Then you'll want to actually get this generator. `npm install -g generator-static-app-skeleton`
+Once you have that you can install this generator. `npm install -g generator-static-app-skeleton`

-Then you'll want to get gulp set up globally. `npm install -g gulp`
+One major thing this repo uses is gulp.
+You'll need to set that up globally. `npm install -g gulp`

-Next run `npm install`.

-You're done!

-Oh yeh, optionally, I've stubbed in a blank bower.json file if you want to also use that to load front-end dependencies that aren't in npm's registry.
-Go install [Bower](http://bower.io/) if you haven't already.
+## Generating Your App
+Create your project directory and cd into it: `mkdir test2 && cd test2`

+And run `yo static-app-skeleton`.

+You'll get a few prompts about customizing your app -- name, libraries to download, etc.

-## Setup
+## Using Your App

-Okay, you're not really done.
-There's some setup to do before gulp will let you proceed without errors.
+There's a little bit of setup left to do before you can do everything you might need to.

+#### FTP Deployment
-1. First go into the gulp folder and copy and rename **.ftppass.sample** to **.ftppass** and change the values to whatever your ftp information is.
+To enable ftp deployment to remote servers, go into the gulp folder and copy and rename **.ftppass.sample** to **.ftppass** and change the values to whatever your ftp information is.
 It can handle both passwords and ssh keys for sftp.
 This is so you can deploy to dev, ref/staging/ and production sites.
 Use any or all of them.

+#### Serving Your App and Listening for Changes
-2. Next, run `gulp`.
-This compiles all the less, js and copies the images, fonts, and markup into a .build folder for serving using BrowserSync.
-It also watches for changes and will reload and inject css as needed.
+Run `gulp` to compile all the less, js and copies the images, fonts, and markup into a .build folder for serving using BrowserSync.
+This will also watch for changes and reload or inject css when a file is saved.

-3. The app technically works fine now, but you'll probably want to go in and rename some things to suit your purposes.
-I've named everything you'll want to rename to **_default** so you can easily do a search inside the projects files for it a mass renaming.

-## More Gulp Commands
+#### More Gulp Commands
 `gulp watch` starts watching your project for changes so it can compile and show your changes in a browser right away.

 `gulp dev` compiles everything and deploys to your dev site defined in .ftppass